soudeepd/soudeepd.github.io/pages/talk.md

 It is a pleasure to talk about my research or to deliver short workshop in different places.
 Please feel free to <a href="mailto:soudeep@iimb.ac.in" target="_blank">email me</a> if you want to interact with me through such seminars/workshops.
 Below is a list of my upcoming talks.

-- **May 2025 (tentative)**, Handling macro-scale data and writing statistical papers.
+- **Dec 2025**, Bridging Search Behaviour and Market Dynamics: A Hybrid Model for High-frequency Financial Data.
+CFE-CMStatistics Conference 2025, London, UK.

+- **Dec 2025**, Some Deep Learning Models for Analyzing Financial Data.
+StatFin Conference 2025, Chennai, India.

+### <a name="previous"></a>Previous talks

+- **May 2025**, Data Handling, Visualisation, and Storytelling in Academic Research.
 Workshop-cum-training session at RV University, Bengaluru, India.

-### <a name="previous"></a>Previous talks

 - **Feb 2025**, Real-time forecasting in football matches (and in other sports).
 IIM Ahmedabad R&P Seminar Series, Ahmedabad, India.